 and everyone wins.

-Thanks for supporting this project and for accompanying us to every corner of the Philippines.
+Thanks for supporting this project and joining us in every corner of the Philippines.

 Entalula Island in El Nido